schriftgestalt/GlyphsSDK/Python Templates/README.md

-Welcome to Glyphs.app’s plug-in documentation.

-This documentation here covers only a few details of the whole process.
-If you’re new to the subject, we recommend to start by [reading our tutorial](https://glyphsapp.com/tutorials/plugins), where you will later be asked to return here.
+Welcome to Glyphs.app’s plug-in documentation!
+This document covers only some details of the process.
+If you are new to the subject, we recommend you start with [reading our tutorial](https://glyphsapp.com/tutorials/plugins), which points you back here at the appropriate moment.

 ## Using the Python Templates